College of Medicine Research

 Two of our faculty are collaborators in the neuroscience program and are housed in the Health Professions Brain Research and Integrative Neuroscience (BRAIN) Center.
 The BRAIN Center is equipped with cell and live animal imaging equipment, and shared resources to study behavior.
 It is supported by a vivarium.
 Mosquito work is conducted by a College of Medicine faculty member in the recently opened Biology building.

-Clinical research is conducted by faculty at CMU Health in Saginaw and in Mount Pleasant.
+Clinical research is conducted by faculty at CMU Health in Saginaw and Mount Pleasant.
 CMU Health in Saginaw provides a large diverse outpatient population from a largely underserved urban area.